nealrobben/SQL/README.md

 # SQL
-A collection of useful SQL-scripts for developers
+A collection of useful SQL-scripts for developers using MS SQL Server